clinia/clinia-client-javascript/README.md

 # More Details

-The client allows to use the following Clinia APIs:
+The client allows the use the following Clinia APIs:
 - Single index search
 - Multiple indexes search
 - Query suggestions (Autocomplete)